salma-emara/ml-book/textbook/chapters/chapter06/intro.md

-# Cover Chapter 1
+# Chapter 5: Gradient Descent and Classification with Confidence

-In-progress!